-- This lesson can be completed in one day if drawing a cup or mug in the style of the Vase with a Palace Scene, or alternatively could take two or more days if making cups or mugs out of clay.
+- This lesson can be completed in one day if drawing a cup or mug in the style of the Vessel with a Palace Scene, or alternatively could take two or more days if making cups or mugs out of clay.

-- Show students the image of the Vase with Palace Scene and have them describe what they see.
+- Show students the image of the Vessel with Palace Scene and have them describe what they see.
 Ask them if they are able to identify any clues as to the culture or the age of the object.

 - Point out the function of this vase as a vessel for drinking chocolate.
 Note the painted detail of a similar vessel holding a chocolate drink in the design.
 Challenge them to find the glyph that identifies the vessel as a vessel for drinking cacao.
 It is near the rim.